pazguille/resume/README.md

 I write semantic HTML and CSS code that works perfectly on all modern browsers.
 I love JavaScript and I know its good parts.
 I keep a close eye on JavaScript development client and server side, user interfaces, interaction design, web technologies and web standards.

+I've been developing clean, valid and compatible websites, libraries and UI widgets since the last 5 years.
+I am skilled to define and maintain well crafted, complex and large libraries.

 # Personal Details
 Birth: May 28, 1988